 - (a) Definitions.
-The following definitions apply only to rule 3665. - (I) "Business day" means Monday through Friday, excluding Federal Holidays. - (II) "Distribution system" means the utility's facilities and equipment used to transmit electricity to ultimate usage points such as homes and industries directly from nearby generators or from interchanges with higher voltage transmission networks which transport bulk power over longer distances.
+The following definitions apply only to rule 3665. - (I) "Business day" means Monday through Friday, excluding Federal Holidays. - (II) "Distribution system" means the utility's facilities and equipment used to transmit electricity to ultimate usage points such as homes and industries directly from nearby

+- generators or from interchanges with higher voltage transmission networks which transport bulk power over longer distances.
 The voltage levels at which distribution systems operate differ among areas. - (III) "Distribution upgrades" means the additions, modifications, and upgrades to the utility's distribution system at or beyond the point of interconnection to facilitate interconnection of the small generating facility and render the service necessary to effect the interconnection customer's operation of on-site generation.
-Distribution upgrades do not include interconnection facilities. - (IV) "Highly seasonal circuit" means a circuit with a ratio of annual peak load to off-season peak load greater than six. - (IV) "Interconnection customer" or "IC" means any entity, including the utility, any affiliates or subsidiaries of either, that proposes to interconnect its small generating facility with the utility's system. - (VI) "Interconnection facilities" means the utility's interconnection facilities and the interconnection customer's interconnection facilities.
+Distribution upgrades do not include interconnection facilities. - (IV) "Highly seasonal circuit" means a circuit with a ratio of annual peak load to off-season peak load greater than six. - (V) "Interconnection customer" or "IC" means any entity, including the utility, any affiliates or subsidiaries of either, that proposes to interconnect its small generating facility with the utility's system. - (VI) "Interconnection facilities" means the utility's interconnection facilities and the interconnection customer's interconnection facilities.
 Collectively, interconnection facilities include all facilities and equipment between the small generating facility and the point of interconnection, including any modification, additions or upgrades that are necessary to physically and electrically interconnect the small generating facility to the utility's system.
-Interconnection facilities are sole use facilities and shall not include distribution upgrades. - (VII) "Interconnection request" means the interconnection customer's request, in accordance with any applicable utility tariff, to interconnect a new small generating facility, or to increase the capacity of, or make a material modification to the operating characteristics of, an existing small generating facility that is interconnected with the utility's system.
+Interconnection facilities are sole use facilities and shall not include distribution upgrades. - (VII) "Interconnection request" means the interconnection customer's request, in accordance with any applicable utility tariff, to interconnect a new small generating facility, or to increase the capacity of, or make a material modification to the operating characteristics of, an existing small generating facility that is interconnected with the utility's system. - (VIII) "Minimum daytime loading" means the lowest daily peak in the year on the line section. - (IX) "Party" or "Parties" means the utility, interconnection customer, or any combination of the above. - (X) "Point of interconnection" means the point where the Interconnection facilities connect with the utility's system. - (XI) "Small generating facility" means the interconnection customer's device for the production of electricity identified in the interconnection request, but shall not include the interconnection facilities not owned by the interconnection customer. - (XII) "Study process" means the procedure for evaluating an interconnection request that includes the Level 3 scoping meeting, feasibility study, system impact study, and facilities study. - (XIII) "System" means the facilities owned, controlled, or operated by the utility that are used to provide electric service under the tariff.